vkaramanis/megaventory/README.md

 I thought that it would be much cleaner to spilt each request to a different class.
 Each class has almost the same logic.
 It starts by initializing the required variables.
-Then there is a setInfo function where we can adjust the variables. getInfo returns all the variables. in some classes i wrote a basic get function to demostrate how the class can expand its capabilities easily.
+Then there is a setInfo function where we can adjust the variables. getInfo returns all the variables. in some classes i wrote a basic get function to demostrate how the class can easily expand its capabilities.
 Lastly there is a post method where is submits the values to the database.

 Secret.py holds the apikey and for security reasons i erased it before commiting it to github.